avular-robotics/example_origin_ros/navigation_examples/readme.md

 ## Setting a reference speed
-This example only requires the Avular Origin robot <u>and not</u> any of its autonomous capabilities as implemented by Avular's Autopilot Inference).
+This example only requires the Avular Origin robot <u>and not</u> any of its autonomous capabilities as implemented by Avular's Autopilot Inference (it will thus work with the Origin One simulation).

-To run the example of setting the Origin's speed you need to navigate into the 'HelloOrigin' workspace and run
+To run the example of setting the Origin's speed you need to navigate into the ROS2 workspace and run
 ```
 source install/setup.bash
 ros2 run navigation_examples set_velocity
 ```
 Once the node started it will request the robot to set the control mode of the robot to USER, sent a forward reference speed of 1 m/s for a duration of 1 second, and then return the control model of the robot to a RELEASED state so that the robot can be controlled by other agents or entities, such as the remote control or the Autopilot Inference.

-The python code of this ROS2 node is found in the 'HelloOrigin/src/navigation_examples/navigation_examples/set_velocity.py' in which two service-clients are created and one publisher.
+The python code of this ROS2 node is found in the 'navigation_examples/navigation_examples/set_velocity.py' in which two service-clients are created and one publisher.

 The first part of the code, i.e.,
 ```